dhondta/python-codext/docs/encodings.md

-Wich `codext`, the `codecs` library has multiple new encodings in addition to [the native ones](https://docs.python.org/3.8/library/codecs.html#standard-encodings), like presented hereafter.
+With `codext`, the `codecs` library has multiple new encodings in addition to [the native ones](https://docs.python.org/3.8/library/codecs.html#standard-encodings), like presented hereafter.

 Unless explicitely specified, each codec supports writing to and reading from a file.